-Ongoing experiments at MAMI (Mainz) and HI$\gamma$S (TUNL) to measure $\gammaonp$ asymmetries at $\omega=250$--$350$ MeV (MAMI) and $\omega \approx 100$ MeV (HI$\gamma$S), and thereby extract spin polarisabilities, will provide additional testing grounds for our approach~\cite{Mi12,Mi09}.
+Ongoing experiments to measure $\gammaonp$ asymmetries at $\omega=250$--$350$ MeV (MAMI, Mainz) and $\omega \approx 100$ MeV (HI$\gamma$S, TUNL), and thereby extract spin polarisabilities, will provide additional testing grounds for our approach~\cite{Mi12,Mi09}.
 Meanwhile, new data on absolute cross sections from 120--180 MeV will supplement the current database, and, if sufficiently precise, aid the extraction of $\alphaep - \betamp$~\cite{Ho12}.

-In fact, the $\chi$EFT amplitude developed here is highly successful in reproducing extant Compton differential cross section data.
+In fact, the $\chi$EFT amplitude developed here is highly successful in reproducing extant Compton differential-cross-section data.
 Perusal of Fig.~\ref{fig:data-4th} shows that it describes experiment over a wide range of energies and angles.
 This is possible because the amplitude contains the key non-analyticities in $\gammaonp$ scattering below $\wlab=350$ MeV: the pion photoproduction cusp and the $\Delta(1232)$ resonance pole.
 This benefit comes at a price, though: the chiral dynamics encoded in these non-analyticities describes data so well that effects due to short-distance physics play a relatively small role.
 Consequently, we had to exercise significant care in the treatment of (sometimes discrepant) data, and also consistently incorporate a number of subtle effects in the $\gamma$p amplitude to obtain accurate values for $\alphaep$ and $\betamp$.